All Episodes

 They were used, right, as political clout to give people the vote who weren't.

-It's you should have to meet not only voter ID, but you should have to meet certain thresholds as far as paying taxes, being gainfully employed, right?
+You should have to meet not only voter ID, but you should have to meet certain thresholds as far as paying taxes, being gainfully employed, right?

-People who did not contribute who took from the country, they were never included in voting historically.
+People who did not contribute, who took from the country, they were never included in voting historically.

-I don't know why we live in a country where someone can perpetually be unemployed and cost the taxpayers, let's say a net forty something thousand dollars a year in EBT, snap welfare benefits, do it for over a decade.
+I don't know why we live in a country where someone can perpetually be unemployed and cost the taxpayers, let's say, a net $40 something thousand dollars a year in EBT, SNAP, welfare benefits, do it for over a decade, and they get to vote where your taxes go.

-And if it's a woman, get to vote where you are sent to war if the draft comes back, which by the way is a very real possibility in our lifetime.
+And if it's a woman, get to vote where you are sent to war if the draft comes back, which, by the way, is a very real possibility in our lifetime.

 You understand that.